Glenarm Power Plant: History

-Glenarm Repowering
+Glenarm repowering

-On June 2, 2014, the Pasadena City Council endorsed the development contract to add GT-5, with commercial activity slated to start in June 2016.
-The unit would be an efficient, 71 MW General Electric LM6000 combined cycle power unit.
-The new unit, GT-5, was proposed to replace the outdated Unit B-3, situated on the Broadway side of the Power Plant.
-B-3 was touted as the U.S's. most-efficient unit when it entered benefit in 1965, however GT-5 would be almost twice as effective as the old steam boiler equipment.
-A formal ground breaking event took place on July 2, 2014 where work was to begin rapidly.
+On June 2, 2014, the Pasadena City Council endorsed the development contract to add GT-5, a new gas turbine, as part of a $132 million re-powering project at Glenarm.
+Commercial activity was slated to start in June 2016.
+The unit would be an efficient 71 MW General Electric LM6000 combined cycle power unit.
+The new unit was proposed to replace the outdated Unit B-3, situated on the Broadway side of the plant.
+B-3 was touted as the most-efficient unit in the country when it entered service in 1965, but advances in technology would make GT-5 almost twice as effective as the old steam boiler equipment.

+A formal ground breaking event took place on July 2, 2014.

-The new gas turbine, GT-5, was introduced as a part of a $132 million re-powering project at Glenarm.
-After, lawsuits, substantial rain and a bigger than-anticipated design delay in May 2016 it was completed.
-The turbine gives a steady wellspring of reinforcement control that allows Pasadena Water and Power to incorporate more renewable but intermittent energy, for example, solar and wind also offers a quick-start capability that can generate power within minutes instead of the 72-hour start up time required for the old framework.
+After lawsuits, substantial rain, and a design delay, GT-5 began operation in December 2016.

+The GT-5 turbine gives a steady flow of reinforcement control that allows Pasadena Water and Power to incorporate more renewable but intermittent energy (e.g., solar and wind), offering a quick-start capability that can generate power within minutes instead of the 72-hour start up time required for the old framework.